Women in Strategic Policy Program

 • Publishing

-Over 40 workshop participants will be supported to publish opinion articles on Australia's strategic priorities in leading publications.
+The program will support the publishing of over 40 opinion articles on Australia's strategic priorities in leading publications.
 They will receive mentorship and editing support from the program along with connections to both academic and mainstream media.

 • Contributing to policy